1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Central Valley Community Grants is sponsored by The Wonderful Company.
-The Wonderful Company's Central Valley Community Grants program provides funding for projects that enhance the health and well-being of rural communities in the San Joaquin Valley.
-This initiative supports equitable living conditions and has a history of granting over $8.
+The Central Valley Community Grants program provides funding for projects that enhance the health and well-being of rural communities in the San Joaquin Valley.
+It supports initiatives focused on health and wellness, education, recreation, community beautification, art, and social services.

 Get alerted about grants like this